pwman3/pwman3/README.md

 Now you should be able to run pwman3 on Windows.

-### On Windows 7 64bit:
+On Windows 7 64bit:

-PyCryption builds with mingw gcc version 4.6.2.
+PyCrypto builds with mingw gcc version 4.6.2.
 Note that you also need msys installed from mingw.
 The above setup commands won't work in the Windows command prompt.
 But they do work in the msys command prompt.
 You also need to edit the following file: